ettilasker/Photo-site/README.md

-# Photographer Portfolio Website
+# Photo-site

-Welcome to my first project in my studies!#
+Welcome to my first project in my studies!
 This project is a responsive website developed for a client, who is a professional photographer.
 The site showcases her work, offers users the ability to order photography packages, and highlights her stunning portfolio.

 ## Key Features